AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/SplitService/RemoveDocument.md

 SplitService.RemoveDocument Method
 ==================================
-AutomationML 2.1 APIRemoves the document from the internal registry of the split service.
+Removes the document from the internal registry of the split service.
 All registered split points for this document will be removed.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)